 An engagement campaign helps to keep your leads and prospects engaged with your brand/offering by providing relevant, clear, and uncomplicated messaging that grabs their attention.
 There are three types of engagement campaigns based on stages.

 The Welcome Campaign communicates your value proposition to leads that you are not acquainted with.
-These promotions are designed to assist your outbound prospecting activities and to keep communication going with leads who have recently downloaded an eBook or other asset from your website.
+These promotions are designed to assist your outbound prospecting activities and to keep the communication going with leads who have recently downloaded an eBook or other asset from your website.
 This type of campaign positions your company in a place where you give value before requesting more information from your prospects in exchange.

 General Drip Campaign:

 This campaign is used to keep your product or service top of mind for your prospects.
-If anyone downloads a piece of content from your website, goes through your lead qualification criteria, and is considered qualified, then you are aware of what your prospect is looking for.
+If anyone downloads a piece of content from your website, goes through your lead qualification criteria and is considered qualified, then you are aware of what your prospect is looking for.
 Your goal should be to keep them engaged using emails or direct dials.

 Examples of general drip campaigns include newsletters, blog posts, webinars, whitepapers, or relevant industry news.